 - Discuss the function, physiology, dietary sources, and symptoms and consequences of deficiency and toxicity for macro- and micronutrients;

-- Examine the multiple levels of influence (i.e., intrapersonal, interpersonal, institutional/organizational, community, political, and cultural) that shape food choice and eating behavior;
+- Discuss how multiple levels of influence (e.g., intrapersonal, interpersonal, institutional/organizational, community, political, and cultural) shape food choice and eating behavior;

 The Nutritional Sciences minor requires a minimum of 21 credits, including at least 6 credits of upper-level NUTR courses (300-level or above).
 Students must attain a GPA of 2.0 (no grade lower than C) in all courses being applied toward the minor, including any transfer work.
 A minimum of 12 credits must be taken in residence at UWM.

 |NUTR 235||Introduction to Nutrition for the Health Professions 1||3|

 |NUTR 230||Health Aspects of Exercise and Nutrition||3|

 |or KIN 230||Health Aspects of Exercise and Nutrition|